OriginProtocol/origin-dollar/contracts/contracts/token/README-token-logic.md

 > After a non-reverting call to changeSupply(), the new totalSupply should always match what was passed into the call.

 <!-- Invarient -->
-> Only transfers change the balance of `StdNonRebasing` and `YieldDelegationSource` accounts.
+> Only transfers, mints, and burns change the balance of `StdNonRebasing` and `YieldDelegationSource` accounts.

 ## Other invariants